-The propulsion system of Pelican consists of four brushless DC motors (BLDM) and propellers, which distribute symmetrically at the end of four arms (see Fig. 2b).
-When the four BLDMs rotate at the same speed, they provide lifting force for the Quadrotor.
+The propulsion system of Pelican consists of four brushless DC motors (BLDM) and propellers, which distribute symmetrically at the end of four arms (see fig.2b).
+When the four BLDMs rotate at the same speed, they provide lifting force for the quadrotor.
 Different rotational speed of the two motors on the diagonal will produce moment in the direction of pitch or roll.
 When the rotational speed of two motors on one diagonal increase, meanwhile, the rotational speed decrease on the other diagonal, it will produce moment in the direction of yaw.
-In short, we can control the attitude of the Pelican by changing the rotational speed of the four motors in order that we can achieve velocity and attitude control.
+In short, we can control the attitude of the Pelican by adjusting the rotational speed of the four motors.